jpdev832/MarcoPolo/README.md

 ![](http://www.staticvillage.com/apps/marco_polo/uber_puff_banner.png)

 Uber Puff is a map assistant that will guide users from one marker to the next while showing them special moments on the way.
 She loves polaroids and has a pretty good knowledge of the android eco system.
-So, she can even send users to moments in other apps, on web pages, or even play that special song at the right moment.
+So, she can send users to moments in other apps, on web pages, or even play that special song at the right moment.

 #How To Use
 The Marco Polo app has few key components that need to be updated in order to run though.